cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 ###### Governance Discovery Completeness

 * Describe how easy is it for potential contributors to find and read the governance documentation.
-* Is it findable from the project web page?
+* Is it findable from the project web page and repository README files?
 * Are governance files named clearly, and interlinked across the projects repos to the primary?

 ##### Documentation Content